vantamanova/Movie-Suggestion-App/README.md

 Movie Suggestion App
-The Movie Suggestion App is a dynamic web application that helps users discover movies and TV series, search for specific titles, view detailed information, check streaming availability and save their favorites for later.
+A dynamic web application that helps users discover movies and TV series, search for specific titles, view detailed information, check streaming availability and save their favorites for later.

 Features
 Home Page: Displays top-rated movies and TV series.